These snakes can swallow their prey as whole.

 When not on land, these pythons are excellent swimmers and can stay underwater for up to 30 minutes before they have to come up for air.
 Despite these many methods of movement, one of the characteristics that makes them less welcoming to others is their solitary behavior.
 The only time that the Burmese python is typically seen with another one of its kind is during mating season, which typically occurs in the spring.
 They are relatedly easy to breed in captivity.

 The Burmese pythons are known to be invasive species in Florida since they are not native to the area.
-Unfortunately, they often are found in the region because they are released by reptile owners that couldn’t take care of them, which is highly irresponsible to the ecology of the area.
+Unfortunately, they often are found in the region because they are released by reptile owners that can’t take care of them, which is highly irresponsible for the ecology of the area.
 These pythons can significantly destroy the ecosystem, hunting down mammals that can lead to major population issues.
 These pythons have such power and strength that they can even feed on alligators, leading local researchers to take notice of the unnatural preying and feeding on native animals by the Burmese python.

 Typically, these pythons are native to jungle areas and grassy marshes of Southeast Asia.
 These snakes are native to Asia and can be found from eastern India through Vietnam and southern China.
 They are also found in Florida, though the release from former owners has wreaked havoc on the environment, which is why they are considered an invasive species.